 $ gpg2 -K

-- Create a file /home/bedouin/.gnupg/email-password.gpg with this text.
+Create a text file with your email password

 set imap_pass = "yourpassword"